Too much politics, not enough gas

 This meant there was no incentive to refill gas stocks, which are still well below the five-year average – leaving Europe more exposed than usual to gas supply constraints.
 Might Russia have spied an opportunity to engineer a supply crunch?

 Well, by coincidence, Russian flows of Arctic gas into Europe along the Yamal pipeline have been severely curtailed since a fire took out a Gazprom facility over the summer.
-Some observers have speculated that this was caused intentionally, or has taken deliberately longer than necessary to fix, as a means of pressuring German institutions to give NS2 the green light to start operations.
+Some observers have speculated that this has taken deliberately longer than necessary to fix, as a means of pressuring German institutions to give NS2 the green light to start operations.

 The German regulator is now saying certification of NS2 could take four months.
 At issue is the question of whether NS2 complies with EU competition rules that require the owner of the pipeline to be separate from the owner of the gas molecules flowing through it at the point of entry into Germany.

 Lo and behold, the Kremlin is now talking about breaking up Gazprom’s gas export monopoly and allowing Russian semi-state oil giant Rosneft to export gas along NS2 as well.
 BP, which owns 19.75% of Rosneft, saw its shares rise 4.5% on that news.

 Other market factors are at play.
 Russia is said to be facing its own domestic winter gas supply challenges, while rampaging Asian LNG demand is pulling cargoes eastwards and leaving European regasification terminals underutilised.